nasa/bplib/doc/parm_notes.md

 In all cases, the generation of DACS bundles may produce more than one DACS bundle.
 The DACS bundle is limited in size by the `max_fills_per_dacs` attribute, so that when the library interrogates the state information for the bundles it has accepted custody of, it may need to generate multiple DACS bundles in order to acknowledge all the bundles.

 >
-> Possible Issue #2: If the DACS rate of the receiver is slower than timeout period of the sender, then bundles will always timeout before they are acknowledged.
-If timed-out bundles uses the same custody ID (see `CID_REUSE`) then the effect of this configuration is reduced throughput as the sending node will be throttled in sending bundles down to the rate of the bundle acknowledgment (i.e. if a link allows 100 bundles per second to be sent, but the receiver is only able to acknowledge 10 bundles per second, then the sender will ultimately only be able to achieve sending 10 bundles per second).
+> Possible Issue #2: If the DACS rate of the receiver is slower than the timeout period of the sender, then bundles will always timeout before they are acknowledged.
+If timed-out bundles use the same custody ID (see `CID_REUSE`) then the sending node will be throttled down to the rate of the bundle acknowledgment (i.e. if a link allows 100 bundles per second to be sent, but the receiver is only able to acknowledge 10 bundles per second, then the sender will ultimately only be able to achieve sending 10 bundles per second).
 If, on the other hand, timed-out bundles use new custody IDs (see `CID_REUSE`), then the acknowledged bundles will no longer reference valid custody IDs by the time they are received by the sender since the bundles will have already timed-out and been assigned new custody IDs.
 The effect of this misconfiguration is that no bundles will ever be acknowledged.
 >
-> Possible Issue #3: If bundles from multiple senders are received by a single bplib channel, the benefits are aggregating acknowledgments within a single DACS bundle is greatly reduced as everytime there is a transition between receiving bundles from one sender to another the library will generate a new DACS bundle and start over.
+> Possible Issue #3: If bundles from multiple senders are received by a single bplib channel, the benefits are aggregating acknowledgments within a single DACS bundle is greatly reduced as everytime there is a transition between receiving bundles from one sender to another the library will generate a new DACS bundle and start over aggregating the acknowledgments.
 >

 ## 3. Active Bundle Management